ithkuil/ithkuil/src/src/cases.md

 <description><this this>THIS</this> serves as the “face” of movement, the arrow end of movement vector.</description>

-> I move backward.
+- I moved backward.

-> The bird fell with its tail downward.
+- The bird fell with its tail pointing downward.

 ### PSV Procursive

-<description><this this>THIS</this> is part of body or object faces <this context>CONTEXT</this> (usually <this context>[Allative](https://ithkuil.github.io/ithkuil/cases/#all-allative) CONTEXT</this>) thus forming the event.</description>
+<description><this this>THIS</this> is a part of the body or object facing <this context>CONTEXT</this</context> (usually <this context>[Allative](https://ithkuil.github.io/ithkuil/cases/#all-allative) CONTEXT</this>) thus forming the event.</description>

-> My hand touched the wall.
+- My hand touched the wall.

-> The car had its side too close to the motorcycle.
+- The car was too close to the motorcycle on its side.

 ### ALL Allative

 <description><this this>THIS</this> is the direction of movement.</description>

-> I ran westward.
+- I ran westward.

-> The dog jumped toward the hare.
+- The dog jumped toward the hare.

-> I threw the stick at the dog.
+- I threw the stick at the dog.

-> I went toward those mountains.
+- I went toward those mountains.

 ### ABL Ablative

 <description><this this>THIS</this> is the origin of movement or orientation.</description>

-> The fox appeared out of that hole.
+- The fox appeared out of that hole.

-> He looked away from the tree.
+- He looked away from the tree.

 ### NAV Navigative

 <description><this this>THIS</this> is the route of movement or vector.</description>

-> I looked down the river.
+- I looked down the river.

-> The dog crossed the street.
+- The dog crossed the street.

 ## Vocative

-> Oh ye, of little faith!
+- Oh ye of little faith!

 <lojban><jbo>doi</jbo></lojban>